HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The instruction fetches the data specified by the operand and performs a bitwise XOR of the general register "r" and the operand fetched.
 The result is stored in general register "r".
-The "N" bit allows to negate the result making the OR a XNOR operation.
+The "N" bit allows to negate the result making the XOR a XNOR operation.
 The "C" bit allows to complement ( 1's complement ) the operand input, which is the "b"" register.
 See the section on operand encoding for the defined operand modes.

 #### Operation